Checklist for Choosing a CrossFit Gym

 With the escalating popularity of CrossFit, new CrossFit gyms are popping up everywhere.
-While some of these gyms may have experienced owners and coaches, it’s a good idea to ask about that experience: how long has the gym been open, how long have the coaches been training CrossFit athletes?
+While some of these gyms may have experienced owners and coaches, it’s a good idea to ask about that experience: how long has the gym been open, how long have the coaches been training clientele?
 You may decide to go with a gym that’s been doing this for more than a year, or a month.

 3. Is it a CrossFit-only gym?